Full Ellipsoid Embeddings and Toric Mutations: Introduction

 \section{Introduction}

-The novel contribution of the article is the use of polytope mutations as a method for generating sharp ellipsoid embeddings in infinite staircases.
-In particular, we give a uniform toric mutation explanation for the sharp embeddings in the two classical staircases: the McDuff-Schlenk's Fibonacci Staircase \cite{McDuff1,McDuffSchlenk1} and the Frenkel-M\"uller's Pell Staircase \cite{PellStaircase}, as well as the more recent discovery by Cristofaro-Gardiner-Kleinman \cite{DCG_Staircase}.
+The novel contribution of the article is the use of polytope mutations as a method for generating full ellipsoid embeddings in infinite staircases.
+In particular, we give a uniform toric mutation explanation for the full embeddings of ellipsoids, see \cite{LMS13}, in the two classical staircases: the McDuff-Schlenk Fibonacci Staircase \cite{McDuff1,McDuffSchlenk1} and the Frenkel-M\"uller Pell Staircase \cite{PellStaircase}, as well as the more recent discovery by Cristofaro-Gardiner-Kleinman \cite{DCG_Staircase}.
 In addition, we discuss nine 4-dimensional symplectic toric domains $(X,\omega)$ with a sharp infinite staircase in its symplectic ellipsoid embedding function.
 These are conjecturally all such domains with this property, as formulated in \cite[Conjecture 6.1]{DCGetAL}.
 This is the content of the first part of the article, in Sections \ref{sec:Preliminaries} and \ref{sec:proofmain}.

-The manuscript also develops new techniques in the study of symplectic tropical curves in almost-toric fibrations, incorporating the works of M. Symington \cite{SymingtonLeung,Symington} and G. Mikhalkin \cite{Mikhalkin1,Mikhalkin2} into the study of symplectic ellipsoid embeddings, and the connections with the theory of cluster algebras and quiver mutations.
-This is the content of the second part of the article, developed in Sections \ref{sec:Symp_Trop} and \ref{sec:quiver}.
+The manuscript also develops new techniques in the study of symplectic-tropical curves in almost toric fibrations, incorporating the works of M. Symington \cite{SymingtonLeung,Symington} and G. Mikhalkin \cite{Mikhalkin1,Mikhalkin2} into the study of symplectic ellipsoid embeddings, and the connections with the theory of cluster algebras and quiver mutations.
+This is the content of the second part of the article, developed in Section \ref{sec:Symp_Trop}.